LibreCAD/docs/ref/customize.rst

 Customizing LibreCAD's Interface
 ================================

-Custom menus and toolbars can be created to suit the users' preferences.
+In addition to be able to move and reorganize :ref:`toolbars <toolbars>` and :ref:`widgets<widgets`, LibreCAD can be customized with custom menus and toolbars.   can be created to suit the users' preferences.

 .. _menu-creator: